dgzlopes/pulpocon/README.md

   - You can run it inside Docker, but the experience is better if you install it locally.
     - You get nice colors and dynamic progress bars!
     - Also, it is just a binary, so you can easily remove it afterward if you don't want it.
+  - If you plan to use Docker, please, pre-pull the images with:
+    - `docker pull grafana/k6`
+    - `docker pull grafana/k6:master-with-browser`

 ###  0.3.
 Run the local playground